fboucquez/symbol-bootstrap/docs/updateVotingKeys.md

 `symbol-bootstrap updateVotingKeys`
 ===================================

-It updates the voting keys and files when required.
+It updates the voting files containing the voting keys when required.

-Voting file update:
-- If the node's current voting file has an end epoch close to the current epoch ("close to expiring") this command creates a new 'private_key_treeX.dat' that continues the current file.
+If the node's current voting file has an end epoch close to the current network epoch, this command will create a new 'private_key_treeX.dat' that continues the current file.

-- By default, "Close to expiring" happens the voting file in the .
-By default, bootstrap will allow creating new files once the current file reaches its last month.
+By default, bootstrap creates a new voting file once the current file reaches its last month.
+The current network epoch is resolved from the network or you can provide it with the `finalizationEpoch` param.
-- The current finalization epoch that defines if the file is close to expiration can be passed as parameter.
-Otherwise, bootstrap will try to resolve it from the network.

-When a new voting file is created, bootstrap will advise running the link command again.
+When a new voting file is created, Bootstrap will advise running the `link` command again.

 * [`symbol-bootstrap updateVotingKeys`](#symbol-bootstrap-updatevotingkeys)

 ## `symbol-bootstrap updateVotingKeys`

-It updates the voting keys and files when required.
+It updates the voting files containing the voting keys when required.

 ```
 USAGE